 My clothes are much looser than before.
 In fact, I have officially dropped a dress size.

 I can knock out a string of burpees without dying in a heap.
-And the victory I am most proud of, I can now do 10 full press ups in a row.
+And the victory I am most proud of, I can now do 10 full body press-ups in a row.

 Each day I am learning something new about my body and what it can do.
 Throughout my journey with The Body Coach I have gained the confidence to really push myself.
 I said it before and I meant it.
 This experience has been life changing.